odm7341/dispatchDuck/README.md

 More channels can be added to the same m3u8 file, and may also contain a mixture of DRM and non-DRM encrypted streams.
 Simply upload your m3u8 file into Dispatcharr and select dispatchwrapparr as the profile for any streams.

-***Method 2:*** The second method is to supply a json file or URL which contains mappings between stream URL's and a clearkeys by using the `-clearkeys` method.
+***Method 2: Use `-clearkeys` directive to supply a json file or URL containing URL to Clearkey mappings***

-The `-clearkeys` directive behaves in the following way:
+The `-clearkeys` directive can be supplied with a json formatted file or URL containing URL's which map to clearkeys, and performs this function in the following ways:

 - Wildcards are supported.
 Eg. to match a clearkey to a specific URL, you can specify wildcards in the URL string.
-Eg. `https://olsp.live.dash.c4assets.com/dash_iso_sp_tl/live/channel(c4)/*.mpd`
+Eg. `https://olsp.live.dash.c4assets.com/*/live/channel(c4)/*.mpd`
 - When a URL is supplied, it will ignore the `-proxy` directive for fetching clearkeys.
 It assumes that a proxy is not required for this request.
-This means you could create your own clearkeys API that runs locally.
+This allows you to create your own clearkeys API that runs locally.
 - When a file is supplied without an absolute path, it will assume that the file is in the same directory as the script.
 Eg. `-clearkeys clearkeys.json` would resolve to `/data/dispatchwrapparr/clearkeys.json`.
-- Supports KID:KEY combinations, and comma delimited lists of clearkeys if video and audio feeds are different.
+- Supports KID:KEY combinations, and comma delimited lists of clearkeys where multiple keys are required.
+- If no stream URL matches a clearkey, the script will continue processing the stream as normal.

-Example of `clearkeys.json` file or output from an API/URL containing clearkeys.
+Below is an example of a `clearkeys.json` file or an expected output from an API/URL containing clearkeys.
 Again, below is an example that could be used for Channel 4 (UK):

 ```clearkeys.json
 {